mumbleskates/bilrost/README.md

         * theoretically it's possible to widen that schema into a repeated nested message with more fields, but this is almost never done

-## `bilrost` vs. `prost`

-* comparisons to `prost`
-    * does not generate implementations and structs from schemas, but rather makes deriving traits by hand ergonomic
-    * `bilrost` uses trait-dispatched encoding instead of rigid types, which allows it to have far better type support
-    * binary encoding is quite different, but just as capable (or more). for better or worse this is not a protobuf library.
-        * a protobuf library, or fork of prost, could be created that uses the trait-based dispatch to be much easier to use
-    * Bilrost inherently supports deterministic & canonical outputs as a banner feature
-    * message traits are now usefully object-safe, and all the encoder traits can function with `&dyn Buf` and so on
-    * (look over more unsolved complaints in the prost issues)

----

----

-### Comparisons to protobuf

 * All varints (including tag fields and lengths) use [bijective numeration][bn], which cannot be length-extended with trailing zeros the way protobuf varints can (and are slightly more compact, especially at the 64bit limit where they